Celayix Home » Leading Causes of Security Guard Turnover

 • In the United States, approximately 1,057,000 security guards work in the outsourced contract security industry.

-• In that number, 666,020 security guards worked under investigation and security services.
-They were paid an average of $16.24 per hour.
+• Of that number, 666,020 security guards worked under investigation and security services.
+They earned an average of $16.24 per hour.

 • Within that population, security companies paid more than 50% of the workers less than $15.13 per hour.

-Given that this industrial category primarily consists of institutions that provide investigation and detective services, guard and patrol services, armoured vehicle services, and security system services, the necessity for such professionals is critical in today’s society.
-One would typically expect that the wages for security guards would be high, right?
+Given that this industrial category primarily consists of institutions that provide investigation and detective services, guard and patrol services, armored vehicle services, and security system services, the necessity for such professionals is critical in today’s society.
+One would typically expect the security guards’ wages to be high.

 Lack of training and support